zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Debbie says, “But don’t you ever feel like giving u p?”
 “To give up” is a two-word phrasal verb meaning the same as “to pack it in” – to stop trying.
 Harry says, “No!
 All we need is one big break.”
 A “break” (break) he re refers to a good opportunity, a chance to do something.
 A “big break ,” then, would be a good opportunity to be successful.
 They often use this t erm in the entertainment industry, such as music or acting, to refer to that  one opportunity that will make you famous or that will give you the chance to be s uccessful.

 Debbie says, “All right.
 I don’t want to think abou t it anymore.
 Let’s rehearse.”
 “To rehearse” (rehearse) means to practice usually musi c, although we also use this verb “to rehearse” for actors who are getting ready  for a performance, such as a play.
 Debbie says, “Let’s rehearse.”
 Harry says, “I  can’t.
 I have to go,” meaning I have to leave.
 Debbie says, “Where to?”
 Where are y ou going?
 Harry says, “To my brother’s restaurant.
-I agreed to wash dishes th ere tonight.”
+I agreed to wash dishes there tonight.”

 Debbie asks, “What happened to devoting all our tim e and energy to our music?”
 Harry was talking about how important it was for the two of them to spend all of their time working on their music, and here he’s no w going to work in his brother’s restaurant.
 Harry explains, “Even people with dreams have to eat.”
 He’s saying that even though he has the dream of being a  successful musician, he still needs to make money in order to buy food to eat.